If you’ve been diagnosed with adrenal insufficiency, either from Addison ’s Disease or from something else, you can still get coverage.

-While each of the top life insurance companies has different rules for this condition, here are the general underwriting standards to help you predict your rating.
+Each of the top life insurance companies has different rules for this condition, there are some common rating classes:

-- Preferred Plus: Impossible for someone that has an adrenal insufficiency.
+- Preferred Plus: Impossible for anyone with adrenal insufficiency.
 This condition has too high a risk of future complications, especially if an applicant mismanages the medications for this condition.

 - Standard: Most likely best rating for someone whose adrenal insufficiency isn’t caused by cancer.
 An applicant should have waited at least a year since getting this diagnosis to show the condition is under control.
 Also, the applicant should not have had to go to the hospital in the past 2 years or had an episode in the past 5 years for this condition and is otherwise is good health.